- Portals

 - Polizei schimpft bei Facebook über Gaffer: „Schämt Euch!“ – Neue Osnabrücker Zeitung

-The comments on the Facebook post are full of sheeple[8] people agreeing that officers should be protected by so-called "personality rights" while performing a public service.
-These people didn't consider the possibility of officers misusing their powers, for example to force people to suffocate themselves wear masks or get poisoned[9][10] vaccinated.
-One can safely assume that all disagreeing comments were quietly swept under the rug.
+The comments on the Facebook post are full of sheeple[19] people agreeing that officers should be protected by so-called "personality rights" while performing a public service, especially from a position of authority.
+These commenters didn't consider the possibility of officers misusing their powers, for example by forcing people to suffocate themselves wear masks or get poisoned[20][21] vaccinated.
+In fact, so-called "gawkers" and "sensationalists" are the only reason the public knows that police in some countries forcibly poisoned vaccinated inhabitants.[22]

 It is the same thing that happened four years after that during the plandemic: